fuerbringer/nixfiles/README.md

 ## Usage

-NixOS machine specifications are inside subfolders.
-They can be deployed with the supplied `Makefile`.
+NixOS machine profiles are inside subfolders.
+They can be deployed using the supplied `deploy.sh` bash script.

-Example: `make deploy machine=orbit`
+Example: `./deploy.sh deploy carbon-brick`